 This isn’t one of those posts that you may have encountered before, like: “10 things that you will hate about the Algarve “, but I really wasn’t inspired by the area.
 However, visiting Portugal in October may not have been the ideal time to see this quite highly-recommended part of the country in all its full glory and splendour.
 That, and our relatively short trip was at the beginning of round two of Covid craziness.
 We bore that in mind as we were underwhelmed by everything but the Algarve coastline.

-Our short and jet-lagged stay in Lisbon wasn’t enough time to get a real feel for the city, other than the fact that it’s gorgeous, full of pride and history.
-We enjoyed wandering around the old squares (Praça do Comércio was a delight by the sea), traversing the hilly cobbled streets and having a pint near the Pillory of Lisbon.
+Our short, jet-lagged stay in Lisbon wasn’t enough time to get a real feel for that city, other than the fact that it’s gorgeous and full of pride and history.
+We did enjoy wandering around the old squares (Praça do Comércio was a delight), traversing the hilly cobbled streets, and having a pint near the Pillory of Lisbon, though.
 We also had an exceptional view of the 11th-century, hilltop Moorish castle Castelo de S. Jorge from our hotel-room balcony.

 “In a crazy world, it’s only your insanity that will keep you sane.”~ Leo Buscaglia

 Following Lisbon, we had booked ten days in Portimão to just catch our breath and chill for a bit (and possibly catch the Formula 1 Grand Prix).
 We certainly needed the rest after a long and very eventful sailing season on Canada’s Pacific coast, which you can find an entire section dedicated to here.

 But I digress, as is my way.

 Our ten-day Portimão trip lasted four days.
 The accommodations were advertised a bit less than accurately online, and the town was somewhat drab and boring, so we left.